 The numbers may optionally be displayed on the scale.

 During data analysis, the randomized order of presentation must be removed.

+The stimuli are presented one after another on the same monitor.
+Figure 4 provides an example with two CCR rating cycle and a mid-level grey background presented during the rating (voting) time and between stimuli.

-7.1.3.1 Comments
+8.3.1 Comments

 The CCR method produces fewer ratings than the ACR method in the same period of time (e.g., slightly more than one-half).